 3 deceased bankruptcy: either the legal personal representative of the deceased or the creditor can petition for an order that treats the deceased person as a bankrupt.

 Many of the monetary limits referred to in this chapter change periodically.
-Check the amounts referred to by contacting the Australian Financial Security Authority (AFSA) on 1300 364 785, or check “Indexed Amounts” on AFSA’s website (at www.afsa.gov.au).
+Check the indexed amounts by contacting the Australian Financial Security Authority (AFSA) on 1300 364 785, or visit www.afsa.gov.au.

 1 After discharge from bankruptcy, the bankrupt is released from almost all debts (the exceptions are discussed in this chapter).